 In music, our fourth grade students practice reading and performance skills in preparation for the Christmas concert.
-Benjamin Britten’s Young Person’s Guide to the Orchestra is used in second quarter to further acquaint students with orchestral music and to support participation in the ICS Junior Orchestra.
-Composers studied include Brazilian composer Villa-Lobos, as well as Bach and Handel.
+Continued instruction on recorder further acquaints students with more advanced music and supports participation in the ICS Junior Orchestra.
+Composers studied include Bach, Mozart, Beethoven and Handel.

 After learning the history of quilt-making from a member of the local quilting guild, students create their own quilt designs and assemble them using paper triangles of various colors.
 Students study sculpture techniques and use lengths of silver wire to create a human figure and attach it to a display base.
 Gesture drawings, using the technique of spiral drawing of the human body, prepare students for the sculpture unit and promote understanding of the composition of the human figure.

 Fourth grade uses the ESV Student Study Bible to build on their foundational studies in the Books of the Old Testament Law as they continue to trace the messianic promises and God’s desire to redeem His people through the study of the books of Joshua, Judges, Ruth, and First and Second Samuel.
 Additionally, the students memorize weekly Bible verses that correspond to the application of the themes of these Old Testament Books.